benc-uk/smilr/kubernetes/readme.md

 ---

 # Optional Appendix - Enable HTTPS with cert-manager
-If you wish to use HTTPS and have certs issued via Let's Encrypt the instuctions for setting that up are in below
+If you wish to use HTTPS and have certs issued via Let's Encrypt the instuctions for setting that up are below
 #### [:page_with_curl: Enabling HTTPS with cert-manager](cert-manager/)